What Is Parkinson’s Disease?

 What is the Cost of Stem Cell Treatments for Parkinson’s Disease?

 The cost of the initial treatment ranges from $5,000 to $10,000.
 The range in cost is dependent on the complexity of delivering the cells back to you.
 For example, some Parkinson’s Disease patients desire stem cells directly into the fluid surrounding their brain and spinal cord referred to as the cerebro-spinal fluid (CSF).
-When this occurs, special imaging and a additional specialist is necessary.
+When this occurs, special imaging and an additional specialist is necessary.
 For many people the initial treatment is all that is needed; however, for some conditions, subsequent treatments may be required and these are done at a reduced fee.

+Innovations Medical provides Stem Cell Therapy procedures at both our Dallas and Fort Worth practice locations.
 Learn more about the benefits of fat stem cell therapy for Parkinson’s disease and other neurological conditions by calling 214-420-7970 for more information or to schedule a consultation.